mattbierner/blog.mattbierner.com/_posts/2019-10-09-the-great-waldo-gigging.md

 {% include image.html file="phone.jpg" description="Waldo was found in many different ways" %}

-A few workers event went above and beyond by warning me about tricky fake Waldos on their page or even finding all of Waldo's friends too.
+A few workers even went above and beyond by warning me about tricky fake Waldos on their pages or finding all of Waldo's friends too.
 Well played.

 {% include image.html file="warning.jpg" %}
 {% include image.html file="exceptional.jpg" %}